 Televisions, radios, and kids running around can easily catch our attention.
 What is vaguely distracting for us, though, can be torturous for people with dementia.

-To minimize these distractions, make sure all electronics are off or in quiet mode.
-Ask other people to either leave the area or switch to a quiet activity.
+To minimize distractions, ensure all electronics are off or in quiet mode.
+Ask others to either leave the area or switch to a calming activity.

-Observe the environment or check in with any in-home caregivers to see what other distractions may need to be removed.
+Observe the environment or check in with any in-home caregivers to identify any additional distractions that may need to be removed.

-When someone has dementia, they may not remember immediately who you are.
+When someone has dementia, they may not immediately recognize you.

-Make sure to gently let them know your name and how you’re related.
-This can help bring back memories as well as help them feel safe.
+Make sure to introduce yourself and explain your relationship gently.
+This can help bring back memories and make them feel safe.

 Take time to slow down when you speak.
-It can help give time for them to absorb what you’re saying and make connections.
+It can help them absorb what you’re saying and make connections.

 Run-on sentences and large words can be confusing.
 Try to avoid that if you can.

-Use one sentence at a time, pausing to let your older adult digest what you’ve said before continuing.
-The amount of time you need to pause may change day to day.
+Use one sentence at a time, pausing to let your loved one digest what you’ve said before continuing.
+The time you need to wait may vary day to day.

-To avoid causing confusion, say exactly what you mean.
+To avoid confusion, say precisely what you mean.

 If you’re referencing an object or another person, use the name or point rather than using pronouns.